 - Other Information

 James has worked at Birketts since 1977, when he joined as an articled clerk, having read law at Cambridge University and achieving a First in his final year.
 James qualified as a Solicitor in 1979 and during his early years in the firm, did a wide range of mostly non-contentious work for both business, private and charity clients.
-Formerly an equity Partner, James is now a Senior Solicitor based in our Ipswich office and part of the Ecclesiastical and the Agriculture and Estates teams.
+Formerly an equity Partner, James is now a Senior Solicitor based in our Ipswich office and part of the Ecclesiastical Team.